klaytn/kips/KIPs/kip-81.md

 ### Smart Contracts Overview

 The Klaytn on-chain governance voting will be conducted on smart contracts.
 Several contracts and accounts interact together in the process.
-Below diagram shows the relationship between contracts and accounts.
+The below diagram shows the relationship between contracts and accounts.

 - Contracts
   - **AddressBook**: An existing contract that stores the list of GC nodes, their staking contracts, and their reward recipient addresses.
-  - **CnStakingV2**: An updated version of existing CnStakingContract.
+  - **CnStakingV2**: An updated version of the existing CnStakingContract.
 GCs stake their KLAYs to earn rights to validate blocks and cast on-chain votes.
-  - **StakingTracker**: A new contract that tracks voting related data from AddressBook and CnStakingV2 contracts.
+  - **StakingTracker**: A new contract that tracks voting-related data from AddressBook and CnStakingV2 contracts.
   - **Voting**: A new contract that processes the on-chain voting.
 It stores governance proposals, counts votes, and sends approved transactions.
 - Accounts
-  - **AddressBook admins**: A set of accounts controlled by the Foundation which can manage list of GCs in the AddressBook.
+  - **AddressBook admins**: A set of accounts controlled by the Foundation which can manage the list of GCs in the AddressBook.
 AddressBook admin is managed in the AddressBook contract.
-  - **CnStaking admins**: A set of accounts controlled by each GC which can manage the staked KLAYs and its voter account.
+  - **CnStaking admins**: A set of accounts controlled by each GC that can manage the staked KLAYs and its voter account.
 CnStaking admins are managed in the respective CnStakingV2 contracts.
-Note that every CnStakingV2 contract have different set of admins.
+Note that every CnStakingV2 contract has a different set of admins.
-  - **Voter account**: An account controlled by each GC which can cast on-chain votes.
+  - **Voter account**: An account controlled by each GC that can cast on-chain votes.
 But this account cannot withdraw KLAYs from CnStakingV2 contracts.
 Voter account is appointed at CnStakingV2 contracts of the respective GC member.
   - **Secretariat account**: An account controlled by the Foundation which can propose and execute on-chain governance proposals.
-Secretariat account is managed in the Voting contract.
+The secretariat account is managed in the Voting contract.

 ![contracts and accounts](../assets/kip-81/smart_contract_relation.png)

 ### AdressBook

 In Cypress mainnet and Baobab testnet, an [AddressBook contract](https://github.com/klaytn/klaytn/blob/v1.9.1/contracts/reward/contract/AddressBook.sol) is deployed at address `0x0000000000000000000000000000000000000400`.
-For the purpose of Voting, following function of the AddressBook is used.
+For the purpose of Voting, the following function of the AddressBook is used.

 ```solidity
 interface IAddressBook {